-We help leaders CLARIFY their message, CONNECT with the people who matter most, and CHANGE attitudes and behaviors.
+We help leaders clarify their message, connect with people who matter most, and change attitudes and behaviors.

 Clarify, connect, change.
 It sounds simple, but it’s not.

 We all live in a world that doesn't trust traditional sources.
-A world where every day, we are bombarded with thousands of messages.
-A world where people no longer truly read (we tend to skim and scan).
+Every day, we are bombarded with thousands of messages.
+People no longer truly read (we tend to skim and scan).

 Against this backdrop, we have helped hundreds of businesses and organizations strengthen and grow.
-How, you might ask?
-Our team embraces our core approach of "Expectations of Excellence."
+The key is to embrace "Expectations of Excellence."

 I have shared this construct with thousands of people over the years.
 Every employee and intern.
-Most clients.
-And lots of audiences who have heard me deliver a keynote.
+Most of our clients.
+And lots of audiences who have heard me deliver this message through a keynote.

-Using a computer analogy, we describe Expectations of Excellence as the "operating system" of our business.
-The "programs" are the products and services we provide, including strategy, content marketing and executive counsel.
+Using a computer analogy, Expectations of Excellence is the "operating system" of your business.
+The "programs" are the products and services you provide.

 Building and Sustaining Excellence on Your Team